Aleph-Alpha/pharia-engine/README.md

 ## Usage Examples

-The Kernel organizes Skills in [namespaces](https://docs.aleph-alpha.com/products/pharia-ai/configuration/how-to-enable-custom-skill-development/#for-operators).
+The Engine organizes Skills in [namespaces](https://docs.aleph-alpha.com/products/pharia-ai/configuration/how-to-enable-custom-skill-development/#for-operators).
 Each namespace can be configured to pull Skills from either a remote OCI registry or a local directory.
 Configuration examples can be found in the `.env.example` file.
-The Kernel comes configured with a `test-beta` namespace that hosts some hard-coded skills.
+The Engine comes configured with a `test-beta` namespace that hosts some hard-coded skills.
 You can invoke the `hello` skill with

 ```sh
 curl -v 127.0.0.1:8081/v1/skills/test-beta/hello/message-stream \